-It was requested that Healthy life expectancy in West Yorkshire data be shared with members.
+Members requested that Healthy life expectancy in West Yorkshire data be shared with them.

 Members expressed concerns about the escalating cost of living crisis and what can be done to raise the sense of urgency in a very clear way as this needs to be on the radar as a crisis.